Ukraine introduces martial law citing threat of Russian invasion

 He dismissed “dirty speculation” by critics that he wanted to use the proposed measure to delay elections next year, where he faces a tough re-election fight and opinion polls show him trailing his opponents.
 Ukrainian lawmakers held a second vote to confirm the polls would take place as scheduled on March 31.

-Russia’s rouble currency weakened 1.4 percent against the dollar in Moscow on Monday, its biggest one-day fall since Nov.
+Russia's rouble currency RUB= weakened 1.4 percent against the dollar in Moscow on Monday, its biggest one-day fall since Nov.
 9, while Russian dollar-bonds fell.

 Markets are highly sensitive to anything that could trigger new Western sanctions, and therefore weaken the Russian economy.
-A fall in the price of oil — Russia’s biggest source of revenue — has made its economy more vulnerable.
+A fall in the price of oil LCOc1 - Russia’s biggest source of revenue - has made its economy more vulnerable.

 The crisis erupted when border patrol boats belonging to Russia’s FSB security service seized two small Ukrainian armored artillery vessels and a tug boat after opening fire on them and wounding three sailors on Sunday.